Urban Meyer: 2013 season

-Meyer's next year was not as good as the previous one, but Ohio State still finished #12 in the BCS rankings and a 12–2 record.
+In the 2013 regular season, Meyer helped lead Ohio State to ranked wins over Wisconsin and Northwestern.
+The regular season was capped with a 42–41 road win over Michigan.
+Ohio State qualified for the Big Ten Championship, which they lost 34–24 to Michigan State.
+Ohio State lost 40–35 to Clemson in the Orange Bowl.
+Ohio State finished #12 in the BCS rankings and a 12–2 record.
 Meyer lost talent at the end of the year to the 2014 NFL Draft, including linebacker Ryan Shazier, cornerback Bradley Roby, and running back Carlos Hyde.
 Roby and Shazier went in the first round, and Hyde went in the second round.

 2014 season

 Dublin, Ohio, the city in which Urban Meyer resides, renamed West Bridge Street in his honor for his accomplishments during the 2014 season.

 Before the start of the season, Ohio State lost its star quarterback, Braxton Miller, when he sustained a right shoulder injury during practice.
 Redshirt freshman quarterback J. T. Barrett stepped in as his replacement and led Ohio State to an 11–1 record through the first 12 games of the season.
 However, in the final game of the regular season, he sustained a broken ankle and was lost for the remainder of the year.
 Cardale Jones replaced Barrett at quarterback and guided Ohio State to a 59–0 blowout win over Wisconsin in the Big Ten Football Championship Game.
 With the conference championship and the convincing win over Wisconsin, Ohio State moved up to #4 in the College Football Playoff rankings, jumping the two Big 12 teams in playoff contention, Baylor and TCU, qualifying for the inaugural four-team postseason tournament.
 They played #1 Alabama in the semifinal Sugar Bowl.
 Despite being nine-point underdogs and trailing by as much as 15 points in the first half, Ohio State came back to win, 42–35.
 The Buckeyes then faced Heisman Trophy winner Marcus Mariota and the Oregon Ducks in the College Football Playoff National Championship.
 The Buckeyes were again underdogs as the #2-ranked Ducks were favored by seven points.
 Despite giving up four turnovers, Ohio State beat Oregon, 42–20, with MVP performances from running back Ezekiel Elliott and safety Tyvis Powell.
 The victory marked the eighth national championship in Ohio State's history and gave Meyer his third career national title, following his two with Florida.